Tilea Campaign, Part 35

 “Aye.
 He’d better bloody survive ‘cos I need that money.”

-“He’ll survive.
+“Oh, he’ll survive.
 He’s always been careful.
-Once told me he never fired his piece in that fight in the Trantine Hills.
+He told me once that he never even fired his piece in that fight in the Trantine Hills.
 When I asked him why, he said it was so he wouldn’t have to clean it afterwards.”

 “That’s the wrong sort of careful.
 The stupid sort!” laughed Giovacchino.
-“Aldus, you say be careful of my words, but it seems to me most people ain’t too pleased about the army leaving.
+“Aldus, you say I should be careful of my words, but it seems to me most people ain’t at all pleased about the army leaving.
 The best anyone could say about this crowd is that it is respectful.
-None would claim any signs of enthusiasm.”
+None would claim teven a hint of enthusiasm.”

 “They’re just tired,” said the corporal, whose head still ached from the old wound.

 “Not just the north,” said Giovacchino.
 “Pavona’s no better!
-All Boulderguts left us is the city and the southern side of the river.
-Astiano and Trantio are ruined too.
-Every realm hereabouts is as sickly and broken as the north.”
+All Boulderguts left us is the city and the Scozzese.
+Astiano and Trantio are both ruined too – every realm hereabouts is just about as sickly and broken as the north.”

 “Then praise the gods that our brave young lord is helping to quash the threat of ratmen before they grow too powerful.”

-As the corporal spoke, he gestured to the street, for Lord Silvano himself, clad in brightly silvered armour and sporting a tall panache-crest of blue and white, his lance lowered as if to indicate his intention to advance, rode into view.
+As the corporal spoke, he gestured to the street, for Lord Silvano himself, clad in brightly silvered armour and sporting a tall panache-crest of blue and white, rode into view, his lance lowered as if to indicate his intention to advance.

 By the young lord’s side rode his knightly standard bearer, and behind him rode the city’s young nobility, their shields decorated with Morr’s fleshless head, crowned as king of the gods.

-“If you have the answer to everything, Aldus, then tell me this: Why didn’t the duke send Visconte Carjaval with the army instead of his only son and heir?”
+“If you have an answer to everything, Aldus, then tell me this: Why didn’t the duke send Visconte Carjaval with the army instead of his only son and heir?”

 “Oh, that was the plan.
 The Visconte had orders to that effect.
 But then the orders changed.
 You didn’t attend the temple this morning, did you?”